HPC-ULL/UllMF/README.md

 Acknowledgements
 ----------------

-This work was supported by the Spanish Ministry of Education and Science through the TIN2016-78919-R project, the Government of the Canary Islands, with the project ProID2017010130 and the grant TESIS2017010134, which is co-financed by the Ministry of Economy, Industry, Commerce and Knowledge of Canary Islands and
+This work was supported by the Spanish Ministry of Science, Innovation and Universities through the TIN2016-78919-R project, the Government of the Canary Islands, with the project ProID2017010130 and the grant TESIS2017010134, which is co-financed by the Ministry of Economy, Industry, Commerce and Knowledge of Canary Islands and